robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 I mentally break out long term goals into three categories:

-1. Specific things I want to do (e.g preparing for an internship, planning a holiday).
+1. Specific things I want to do (e.g. preparing for an internship, planning a holiday).
 I view this as a project management exercise, so use the structure described [above](#how-i-use-notion-for-projects).
-2. General long term goals e.g New Years resolutions.
+2. General long term goals e.g. New Years resolutions.
 I use simple text pages for this (could also be done in any other software).
-2. Blocks of time that I want to fill productively (e.g term holidays, lockdowns etc).
+2. Blocks of time that I want to fill productively (e.g. term holidays, lockdowns etc).
 This merits some further discussion.

 The below table is a list of things I wanted to get done during the "Rona holiday" -- the period in May-July 2020 when Easter term at Cambridge was "cancelled" due to Covid.

 - Tasks were tagged by "purpose" – what long term area of my life do they contribute to?
-This encouraged me to stay balanced and approach personal development from a more holistic perspective (rather than solely focusing on e.g careers).
+This encouraged me to stay balanced and approach personal development from a more holistic perspective (rather than solely focusing on e.g. careers).
 - I gave each task a deliverable.
 Instead of passively watching an online course or leafing through a textbook, I challenged myself to transmute that content into a blog post, set of public notes, or code.

 <center>